Jonetz/Jonetz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-permalink: /
-title: "Journeys in AI & Beyond"
-excerpt: "Thoughts, projects, and reflections from my work and life"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----
 Hi, I’m Jonas Geiselhart, a Software Engineer for Artificial Intelligence, living in Baden-Württemberg.

 This blog is a space where I share my projects, ideas, and reflections—both professional and personal.
 While much of my work involves machine learning, deep learning, and transfer learning, I also like exploring the broader context of technology, everyday life, and personal experiences.
 Each project I post about usually has a unique angle, a lesson learned, or an aspect I found particularly interesting.